RaghvendraSinghA/concepts/technical_papers/python_tech_paper.md

-# Python Technical Paper and Cheatsheet
+# Python Technical Paper

 ## Introduction

-Python is a high-level, interpreted programming language known for its simple syntax, readability, and extensive ecosystem.
+Python is a high-level, interpreted programming language known for its simple syntax and readability.
 It supports multiple programming paradigms, including procedural programming, object-oriented programming, and functional programming.

 This paper provides a practical overview and cheatsheet covering commonly used Python concepts: